 The Jane Kopas Women's Center also offers programs and awareness opportunities for the University community by facilitating activities and events in residence halls and classrooms.
-In addition to these efforts, the Office of Equity and Diversity offers training to various campus groups regarding their rights and responsibilities regarding sexual harassment and sexual misconduct, including mandatory training for students and employees who have heightened support and reporting responsibilities because of their role in the University community (e.g. supervisors, Resident Assistants, Student Officers, counselors, Campus Ministries staff, faculty, staff, etc.) All new staff and faculty are trained at Employee

-Orientation regarding sexual harassment, sexual misconduct, and how to support students who have experienced such acts.
-All employees are offered continued training and education opportunities through departmental meetings, campuswide programming, and required training programs for staff and faculty supervising international and study abroad experiences for students or in other key roles and online.
+In addition to these efforts, the Office of Equity and Diversity offers training to various campus groups regarding their rights and responsibilities regarding sexual harassment and sexual misconduct, including mandatory training for students and employees.
+All new staff and faculty are trained at Employee Orientation regarding sexual harassment, sexual misconduct, and how to support students who have experienced such acts.
+All employees receive annual training on Clery, WAWA and Title IX requirements through the Office of Equity and Diversity.
 Additional information can be found on the in-house resource website, www.scranton.edu/CARE where students, faculty, and staff can access resources, support, and additional information.